How to change my address with the Government of Canada?

 What is the Canada Pension Plan (CPP) and the Old Age Security (OAS)?

 The Canada Pension Plan (CPP) is known to be the backbone of Canada’s public retirement income system.
 The Old Age Security (OAS) program is the Government of Canada’s largest pension program.
-The agencies offer various program to financially support Canadians.

 Who must notify the CPP and the OAS of a change of address?

 If you benefit from any of the following program, you must change your address with the CPP and the OAS.

 - Retirement pension

 - Post-retirement benefit

 - Allowance for the Survivor